Frequently Asked Questions - Review of the Industrial Hemp Act

 The Government is delivering on its commitment to “work with the hemp industry to explore options to support future growth and streamline regulation”.

-After completing a review of the Industrial Hemp Act 2015, the Government is making improvements to industrial hemp policy and licensing to support industry priorities and enable growers to use more of the plant and to value-add, while maintaining efficient enforcement of illicit cannabis activities.
+After completing a review of the Industrial Hemp Act 2015, the Government has made improvements to industrial hemp policy and licensing to support industry priorities and enable growers to use more of the plant and to value-add, while maintaining efficient enforcement of illicit cannabis activities.
 The Government has also proposed minor legislative amendments to address regulatory gaps, and improve the clarity, efficiency and transparency of certain parts of the Act.

 What is the Government proposing to do?